BECAA Learning Hub

 • Report an issue

-BECCA Learning Hub
+BECAA Learning Hub

 Best Catch Assessment training and resources

-Best Catch Assessment (BECCA) Learning Hub
+Best Catch Assessment (BECAA) Learning Hub

 A practical learning resource for turning fisher knowledge into quantitative information for data-poor fisheries.

-BECCA was developed by Project Seagrass in collaboration with Florida International University, with funding and support from the Bonefish & Tarpon Trust.
+BECAA was developed by Project Seagrass in collaboration with Florida International University, with funding and support from the Bonefish & Tarpon Trust.

 Start here

-The Best Catch Assessment (BECCA) is a standardised method for collecting quantitative information from fishers, harvesters, guides, gleaners, divers, and other local knowledge holders.
+The Best Catch Assessment (BECAA) is a standardised method for collecting quantitative information from fishers, harvesters, guides, gleaners, divers, and other local knowledge holders.
 It asks people to recall their best fishing or harvesting experiences, record the number, the year, and the effort, and then uses these responses to reconstruct patterns of catch, encounter rates, size, and change through time.

-This site turns the BECCA Handbook into a modular learning resource.
+This site turns the BECAA Handbook into a modular learning resource.
 It is designed for local communities, fishing organisations, Indigenous and local knowledge holders, NGOs, government partners, researchers, and practitioners working in data-poor fisheries.

 What you can do here